Skip to main content

 *

 Students must ensure all appropriate pre-requisites are met prior to registering for all courses in the curriculum.
-Two (2) credits of BME 397 Cooperative Education (40 hours/week) will earn 3 credits towards the program technical elective requirement.
-Students are allowed to completed up to 4 total credit hours of BME 397 Cooperative Education.
+BME 397 credits are unique.
+Registering for and successfully completing two (2) credits of BME 397 Cooperative Education (40 hours/week) will count as 3 credits towards the Program Required Electives (2 transcript credits + 1 waived credit). requirement.
+Students are allowed to register for/complete up to 4 total credit hours of BME 397 Cooperative Education (completing 4 credit hours of BME 397 would count as 6 credits of Program Required Electives).

 Students may petition program director for alternative courses to fulfill requirements.